AndyMardell/dispatch-countdown/README.md

 ## Changelog

+### 1.0.8

+- Removes loader in favour of native WordPress add_filter/add_action
+- Expose admin instance for devs
+- Use prettier and eslint for JS development

 ### 1.0.7

-* Update docs
+- Update docs
-* Add POT file for translations
+- Add POT file for translations
-* Adds filters to main output
+- Adds filters to main output

 ### 1.0.6

-* Allow dispatch countdown hook to be overridden
+- Allow dispatch countdown hook to be overridden
-* Update documentation with how to move
+- Update documentation with how to move

 ### 1.0.5

-* Remove some dist files
+- Remove some dist files

 ### 1.0.4

-* No changes - deployment tests only
+- No changes - deployment tests only

 ### 1.0.3

-* No changes - deployment tests only
+- No changes - deployment tests only

 ### 1.0.2

-* Added icons
+- Added icons
-* Added screenshots
+- Added screenshots

 ### 1.0.1

-* Updated readme.txt to adhere to WordPress standards
+- Updated readme.txt to adhere to WordPress standards

 ### 1.0.0

-* Initial release.
+- Initial release.